BACK TO NEWS

 • Work for The Steel Alliance’s “Nerves of Steel” campaign, which increased traffic on the group’s Web site and educated consumers about the advantages of steel.

-Debra Zimmerman Murphey is a VP with Tobin Communications, Inc. and a former senior editor of PRNEWS.
+Debra Zimmerman Murphey is a VP with Tobin Communications, Inc. and a former senior editor of PR NEWS.

 STAY RELEVANT℠